API Reference

 Return type:

-Set a job to its final state (succeeded or failed).
+Set a job to its final state (succeeded, failed or aborted).

 Parameters: